yohasebe/openai-chat-api-workflow/README.md

 - **Save File Path**: If set, the results will be saved in the specified path as a markdown file.
 - **Text to Speech**: If enabled, the results will be read aloud using the system's default text-to-speech language and voice
 - **Output HTML Using Pandoc**: Show results in the default web browser if pandoc is installed.
 If unchecked (or Pandoc is not installed), Alfred's "Large Type" feature is used to display the result.
+- **Custom CSS**: You can specify CSS for the query results HTML.

 #### Text to Speech

 If the `Text to Speech` option is enabled, the result text will be read aloud in the system's standard language and voice.
 To change the language and speech, go to [Accessibility] - [Vision] -[Spoken Content] in the Mac Settings panel.

 <img width="600" alt="spoken-content-panel" src="https://user-images.githubusercontent.com/18207/221521819-a942e6ba-0523-4526-93da-52b6167defaf.png">

+#### Custom CSS

+You can define the CSS for the HTML that will be displayed as a result of the query.
+For example, you can freely change the maximum text width, font size and type, background color, etc.

 ## Author